OkayAbedin/medbox/SOFTWARE_SETUP_GUIDE.md

-# MedBox Software Setup Guide
+# CareBox Software Setup Guide

 ## Overview
-This guide covers the software configuration and setup for the MedBox IoT Medicine Reminder System.
+This guide covers the software configuration and setup for the CareBox IoT Medicine Reminder System.

 ## Prerequisites